Creating the Perfect Wedding Day Timeline

 The light starts to fade and the evening begins – time for movement, fun, and letting go.

-20:15+ – Dancefloor moments
+20:15+ – Dancefloor

 Documenting the energy, silliness and joy as the party unfolds.

-Golden Hour & Natural Light Considerations
+Golden Hour and Natural Light

 Building in Breathing Space